Chapter 3: Basic Architecture¶

 With respect to this last role, ONOS exports a northbound FlowObjectives abstraction, which generalizes Flow Rules in a pipeline-independent way.1 This interface, which Chapter 6 describes in more detail, is not standardized in the same way as the control interface exported by individual switches.
 As with a conventional server OS, applications written to the ONOS API do not easily port to another Network OS.
 The requirement is that this interface be open and well-defined; not that there be just one such interface.
 If over time there is consensus about the Network OS interface, then applications will be more easily portable.
 But just as with server operating systems, the higher one goes up the software stack, the more difficult it becomes to reach such a consensus.

 We make no claim that FlowObjectives are an ideal interface for controlling a switch.
-They evolved out of necessity, allowing developers to deal with different pipelines.
+The API evolved out of necessity, allowing developers to deal with different pipelines.
 Defining a general interface is the subject of ongoing research.

 Finally, although Figure 15 does not show any details about the internals of ONOS, to better appreciate the role it plays in the larger scheme of things, we note that the most critical subsystem in any Network OS is a Scalable Key/Value Store.
 Because ONOS provides a logically centralized view of the network, the key to its performance, scalability, and availability is how it stores that state.
 In the case of ONOS, this store is provided by a companion open source project, called Atomix, which implements the RAFT consensus algorithm.
 Storage services like Atomix are the cornerstone of nearly all horizontally scalable cloud services today, as Chapter 6 describes in more detail.